TokardDev/MVNgine/README.md

 ### Installation

 1. Clone the repository.
-2. (IDK) This is the first commit...
+2. IDK... his is the first commit...

 <br>